-The information posted below my short video is from a newly diagnosed multiple myeloma (MM) patient.
+The information posted below is from a newly diagnosed multiple myeloma (MM) patient.
 The patient is trying to decide between two conventional MM oncologists- one from Kaiser Permanente and the other is Dr. James Berenson, a myeloma specialist.

 A diagnosis of MM is devastating primarily because conventional oncology considers MM to be incurable.
 Yes, there is a long and growing list of conventional (FDA approved) therapies and evidence-based non-conventional therapies.
 But the main challenge faced by MMers is that their oncologist is telling them that their cancer is incurable.